Why Should You Invest in a Qualified Tuition Program?

 If you're the parent of a potentially college-bound child, chances are that you have spent more than a few minutes thinking about the best way to finance that dream.
 While I have written previously about how to understand how much college really costs, I have never written specifically about the best way to save for college.

-Let’s begin by talking about what a 529 savings plan IS.
+Let’s begin by talking about what a 529 savings plan IS, with recent updates following the SECURE Act (Setting Every Community Up for Retirement Enhancement), which was signed on December 20, 2019.
 It is defined by IRS publication 970 as a qualified tuition program (QTP).
-A QTP can help you to pay for qualified education expenses at an eligible educational institution.
+A QTP can help you to pay for qualified education.
 We’re deliberately not calling it a college savings plan because you can use it to fund so much more than college now.

 For example, if you contribute $10,000 when the beneficiary is born and your investment yields 5% each year compounded, you’ll have $24,066 to spend on higher education.
 In another investment vehicle, you could owe taxes on the $14,066 in earnings.
 If you use the fund for qualified education expenses, you will owe nothing in taxes.